thzero/rocket_sidekick-client/README.md

 * Social login authentication via Google

-## Project setup
+## Requirements

-The client application is a VueJS single page application.
-It requires the companion server application (https://github.com/thzero/rocket_sidekick-server) installed and running first.
+RocketSidekick client requires the companion server application (https://github.com/thzero/rocket_sidekick-server) installed and running first.
 The server application provides the API for use by the SPA.

-### Requirements

-#### Firebase
+### Firebase

 Google Firebase (https://firebase.google.com) provides the social based authentication; currently only Google social accounts are supported.